armaber/articles/PCIeHP/notes.md

 ~~~

 \_OSC method suffers minor changes between processor generations.
 Within a generation,
-there are *use conditions* that demand different implementation.
+there are market or environmental *use conditions* with specific implementations.

 Intel maintains a compact firmware implementation through [slimbootloader](https://slimbootloader.github.io/supported-hardware/index.html) project.
 The \_OSC method is implemented in **HostBus.asl** for each CPU
 platform.